erizov/Professor/semester_4/lecture_20_monitoring_observability/log_aggregation/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems

 ### Short Description

 A technique for observing and tracking system behavior, performance, and health.
-Solves problems like issue detection, performance optimization, and system reliability.
-Example: Monitoring API response times to detect performance degradation.
-Works by collecting metrics, logs, and traces, analyzing patterns, and alerting on anomalies.
+Addresses issue detection, performance optimization, and structure reliability.
+Example: Monitoring API response times to detect capability degradation.
+Operates by collecting metrics, logs, and traces, analyzing patterns, and alerting on anomalies.

 **Key Characteristics:**
 - **Time Complexity**: Varies